-The shallow geology under the array consists of very flat, continuous layers (Figure 6.3).
+The shallow geology under the array consists of very flat, continuous layers (active seismic image is presented in Figure 6.3).
 These NMO-stack results have no continuity on time-slice panels, and the events change radically in character and timing between adjacent crossline CMP locations.
 Some events (dis)appear with no continuity between crossline locations.
-Other events are correlatable between the two sections, though move approximately 0.25 s.
-Assuming that the events are aliased in the crossline direction, this is an apparent velocity of 600 m/s.
+Other events are correlatable between the two sections, though move approximately 0.2 s.
+Assuming that the events are aliased in the crossline direction, this is an apparent velocity of 725 m/s.
+The definition of the CMP coordinate system requires CMP spacings half of the receiver spacing (for this acquisition geometry).
+However, a direct arrival through the water column violates the two-way travel path assumed in the CMP coordinate transform.
+The appropriate source receiver distance for a direct arrival is not 1/2 the receiver spacing, but still the full distance.
+Therefore, 300 m/0.2 s=1450 m/s is an appropriate water-velocity arrival consistent with the distant noise event identified in the previous chapter.
+Because this event is not a subsurface reflection, the CMP coordinate transform does not map the event correctly into the CMP domain.
 The strength of the events is also suspicious as the shot-gathers shown in the previous chapter do not contain obvious reflections from geologic events at these times.